RobertGawron/GammaSpectrometer/README.md

 <img src="./Documentation/Diagrams/ArchitectureOverview.svg"  width="100%">

-## Overwiew of the mechanical design
+## Overview of the mechanical design

 ![render of the device](./Documentation/Pictures/render_28_10_2020.png)